 Housing problems would likely be concentrated or are highest in neighborhoods with extremely low, very low, and low-income households.
 Due to the high housing cost burden, they are likely to lack surplus income that can be used to rehabilitate their housing stock.
-Looking at the map below, the darkest areas have the greatest housing problems, which are an indicator of where low-income homes are located.
+Referring to the corresponding Map in Appendix C, the darkest areas have the greatest housing problems, which are an indicator of where low-income homes are located.
 The Northwestern and Western part of Garden Grove have a poverty index of 70.1%-100%.
 Parts of the Northern, Eastern and Southern parts of the city have a lower poverty index of about 40.1%-60%.
 The Northern, Eastern and Southern parts of the city are densely populated compared to the Western parts of Garden Grove.
 Housing problems are likely experienced more in these densely populated areas.